NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 * Mistaking `primary-group-finding-list` for the sorting list, despite that list having nothing to do with sorting and by default even having a comment above it saying it has nothing to do with sorting.
 * Not configuring primary groups correctly.
 This can have multiple reasons, such as
   * Not configuring group weights in LuckPerms.
-  * Accidentally enabling `use-bukkit-permission-manager` option when on BungeeCord without knowing what it does.
+  * Accidentally enabling `use-bukkit-permission-manager` option when on a proxy without knowing what it does.
-  * Installing TAB on BungeeCord without having any permission plugin on BungeeCord.
+  * Installing TAB on a proxy without having any permission plugin on the proxy.
   * Enabling `assign-groups-by-permissions` without giving those permissions (or the opposite - giving away OP to users, resulting in the highest group being taken).

   [Debug command](https://github.com/NEZNAMY/TAB/wiki/Commands-&-Permissions#tab-debug-player) will help you identify if this is your case.
 * Using a plugin that causes TAB to fail to apply teams (such as Tablisknu).
-This includes installing TAB plugin on both bukkit and bungeecord, causing the installations to conflict.
+This includes installing TAB plugin on both backend and proxy, causing the installations to conflict.
+* Using TAB on Velocity without installing [VelocityScoreboardAPI](https://github.com/NEZNAMY/VelocityScoreboardAPI/releases)

 # API
 *To get started with the API, see [Developer API](https://github.com/NEZNAMY/TAB/wiki/Developer-API) page.*